Introduction

 What does magnesium do?

 Magnesium is an essential mineral for good health.
-It is involved in over 300 biochemical reactions in the body and is needed for the proper functioning of muscles, nerves, and enzymes.
+It is involved in large number of biochemical reactions in the body and is needed for the proper functioning of muscles, nerves, and enzymes.

 Magnesium also helps regulate blood sugar levels, improve blood pressure, and support a healthy immune system.